younghhk/precision-based-monitoring-days/README.md

 If you use this code, please cite:

 Hong, H.G. & Matthews, C. (2026).
-*A Precision-Based Approach to Determining Accelerometer Monitoring Duration for Population Surveillance.*
+*A Statistical Framework for Determining Monitoring Duration in Population Surveillance*